server-state/specs/arch/README.md

 # Architecture
-Specifications regarding the technical architecture of the project.
+Specifications of the technical architecture of the project.